 If you’re still unsure you can always get them to write a trial article/blog (paid of course) to see if they are a good fit.

 Once you’ve gone through this process and followed these guidelines, you should have found a quality dental blogger that fits your business requirements.

 But what about if you don’t want to go through this (often lengthy) process?
 Is there anywhere else you can look?

 There are popular blogs in every niche and the dental industry is no exception.
 The ones you’re looking for are those aimed at helping dental professionals.
 Many of these offer guest posting and what’s more, to post on such sites requires strict editorial guidelines which need to be adhered to.

 Although much of it will be aimed towards dental practices, it typically means that any dental blogger who has posted on such a site understands how to blog, and therefore should be good enough to write for you.

 Some of the main players in the dental field include…

-Many of these state that they will only except guest posts from verified industry professionals (The Dental Geek being one), but I know of bone fide dental bloggers who have worked in the industry that have posted here.
+Many of these state that they will only accept guest posts from verified industry professionals (The Dental Geek being one), but I know of bone-fide dental bloggers who have worked in the industry that have posted here.
 As a result, these are great places to start.